merely-useful/py-rse/README.md

 To set up to preview locally:

-1. Install R.
+1. Install R
-    (We recommend that you also install and use the RStudio IDE.)
+    (we recommend that you also install and use the RStudio IDE).

-1. Open RStudio by clicking on the `merely-useful.github.io.Rproj` file and install the dependencies by typing in the console:
+1. Open RStudio by clicking on the `merely-useful.github.io.Rproj` file (if not through RStudio, then open an R console in the location of the Merely Useful repo) and install the dependencies by typing in the console:

     ```r
     install.packages("remotes")